-The Co-operative Party recorded a surplus of £63,639 in 2021.

-Total income was higher than in 2020.

-Although subscriptions from Societies and Affiliates increased only marginally, income from individual members increased by almost 12%.
-This reflects continued strong recruitment and retention, together with the voluntary contributions individual members give above the minimum membership subscription.
-A further contributor to increased income were contributions by local parties towards staffing, although this is offset in additional staffing expenditure.
+The Co-operative Party recorded a small deficit in 2023.
+Total income was higher than in 2022 - although subscriptions from Societies and Affiliates increased only marginally, income from individual members again increased by over 8%.
+This reflects continued strong recruitment and retention, together with the voluntary contributions individual members give above the minimum membership subscription The Party also received increased income from donations and legacies.